The Australian Community has been providing guidance for Australians seeking work for more than a decade.

-If you are an Australian legally seeking full time employment in America, we understand the challenges you are currently facing.
+If you are legally seeking full-time employment in America, we understand the challenges of finding jobs in America for Australians.

-Therefore, this post is for informational purposes for those looking to understand how to get a job in America.
+Therefore, this post is for informational purposes for those looking to understand how to make jobs in America for Australians more accessible.

 Jobs in America for Australians on the E3 Visa.